0

 Erdie Family Oxheart

-Erdie Family Oxheart We were given seeds of this wonderful tomato by customers two years ago and all I can say is “WOW!”.
+Erdie Family Oxheart We were given seeds of this wonderful tomato by customers several years ago and all I can say is “WOW!”.
 Not only are these tomatoes big and early, but they are also hugely productive and as rich and sweet as a tomato gets.
 I made lots of sauce from these babies.
 80 Days Indeterminate

 Ernie’s Nose